ibm-cloud-docs/satellite/link-endpoints.md

 Control which clients can access destination resources by creating a source list for an endpoint.
 {: shortdesc}

 If no sources are configured, any client can use an endpoint to connect to the destination resource.
+For example, for a location endpoint, any client that is connected to the {{site.data.keyword.cloud_notm}} private network can use the endpoint to connect to the destination resource that runs in your {{site.data.keyword.satelliteshort}} location.
 You can restrict access to your destination resource by adding only the IP addresses or subnet CIDRs of specific clients to the endpoint's source list.

 Currently, you can create source lists only for endpoints of type `location`.
 You cannot create source lists for endpoints of type `cloud`.
 {: note}